Do you call it stuffing or dressing? My Mom calls it dressing, but for some reason, I call the most popular Thanksgiving side dish… stuffing.

 - Preheat your oven to 350°.

-- Once your onions are cooked, turn off and add in your bread and seasonings.
+- Once your onions are cooked, turn them off and add in your bread and seasonings.

 - Mix together well so that all of the seasonings and onions are distributed proportionately amongst the bread.